 - Annie Sloan Clear Furniture Wax

 - 3 X sheets of Cavallini Insect Wrapping Paper.
-You can also download insect paper for free Pictureboxblue.com
+You can also download other vintage natural history posters (including birds and mammals) for free with these Adolphe Millot natural history posters and the collection of vintage entomology prints.

 - Mod Podge decoupage glue